hbc/NGS-Data-Analysis-long-course/sessionIV/lessons/02_sleuth.md

 The workflow for Sleuth is similar to the workflow followed for DESeq2, even though, the models for estimating differential expression are very different.

-- Creation of Sleuth object to provide metadata, count data, and design formula for the analysis, in addition to a biomaRt database to switch between transcript IDs and associated gene names.
+- Creation of Sleuth object to provide metadata, estimated counts, and design formula for the analysis, in addition to a biomaRt database to switch between transcript IDs and associated gene names.

 - Fit the sleuth model